henrygong/bio2bio/README.md

 scripts/
 &nbsp;&nbsp;postToEth.py - script that posts data to IPFS/blockchain
 public/
-&nbsp;&nbsp;index.html - Dapp that allows users to view files posted through this program
+&nbsp;&nbsp;index.html - Dapp that allows users to view files posted through this program, maintains an index of files

 Pseudocode for uploader: